 Collecting all your ingredients - This will make cooking so much easier.
 Gather all the spices you will need, and keep them nearby.

-Combine your chicken with all the ingredients needed for the marinade.
-Saute in a large skillet with a tablespoon of butter, until the chicken is cooked through.
-Remove the chicken from the skillet. [photos 1 & 2]
+Bring a large skillet to medium-high heat.
+Saute the marinated chicken with a tablespoon of butter, until the chicken is cooked through and lightly browned.
+Remove the chicken from the skillet and set aside. [photo 2]

-In the same skillet with 1 tablespoon of butter, brown garlic, ginger, cashew nuts, cardamon and a cinnamon stick until fragrant. [photo 3]
+In the same skillet that was used for the chicken, add 1 tablespoon of butter.
+Brown the garlic, ginger, cashew nuts, green cardamon and a cinnamon stick until fragrant. [photo 3]

-Add the spices to the mixture, and toast.
-Top with tomato passata to the skillet, and let it cook through until the water has evaporated, and it has thickened. [photos 4 & 5]
+Add the ground spices to the skillet, and toast.
+Add the tomato passata to the skillet, and let it cook through until the water has evaporated, and it has thickened. [photo 4]

-Once the passata is thick, remove the visibly large spices such as cardamon pods and cinnamon sticks, and put the sauce into a blender.
+Once the passata mixture has thickened, remove the visibly large spices like cardamon pods and cinnamon sticks, and put the sauce into a blender.
 Add half of the water, and blend until smooth. [photo 6]

 Return the mixture back to the skillet, and add the remaining water.
 Add the sugar and salt, as well as the chicken.
 Finish with heavy whipping cream, and dried fenugreek. [photos 7 & 8]